 Checks are configured on the Injection tab's Checks sub-tab.
 This page's table, which lists the configured Checks, is initially empty; to add a Check, click the appropriate Add button for a given type of Check.

-To get started, try clicking Add Debugging Check.
+You can add anti-debugger behavior to your app by clicking Add Debugging Check.
 The Config Editor opens a separate window for configuring a new Debugging Check.